Eleanor writes on many topics, including parenting, single parenting, party and activity ideas, and career and home life.

 - The rest of the time, his bad attitude surfaces when he has been asked to do something and has decided he isn't going to.
 Often, it is homework, which causes a major personality transplant.
 He thinks it is a waste of his life.

 - Other times, it is being asked to help out with a chore.
 Any chore that takes longer than five minutes will result in a stroppy tantrum.
 Sometimes I think my son would make an excellent politician based on how skilled he is in the art of arguing.

-- 11 year olds do deserve to be listened to, but they still have to understand that there are certain things they have to adhere to.
+- 11-year-olds do deserve to be listened to, but they still have to understand that there are certain things they have to adhere to.
 That is just how life is in all areas and not just at home.

-- If my son gives me a lot of rude backchat or his behaviour is unacceptable and he doesn't take the hint after a warning, then the consequence is usually the withdrawal of something he enjoys.
+- If my son gives me a lot of rude backchats or his behaviour is unacceptable and he doesn't take the hint after a warning, then the consequence is usually the withdrawal of something he enjoys.

-- Often, it is his Xbox that gets banned for a certain number of days.
+- Often, it is his Xbox console that gets banned for a certain number of days.
 I find that this works well because it certainly makes him think twice about the way he talks to people.

 - Children of this age should be respectful, and if you don't nip unacceptable behaviour in the bud, then the problems are sure to get worse later on and will be harder to rectify.

 Boys of age 11 often exhibit certain behaviour when they are with their friends.
 Sometimes this can come across as a bit arrogant or rude.
 Boys like to appear cool and show off in front of their peers.
 Of course, this behaviour is not really cool at all, but you have to remember that 11-year-old boys are often rather lacking in maturity.